callbacked/keyless-gpt-wrapper-api/README.md

 I wanted to use GPT-4o-mini like I would normally do on the website (for free), but just doing it through API calls.

-This is done by using the DuckDuckGo Python library, and using its [chat() function](https://pypi.org/project/duckduckgo-search), which allows you to use AI models, like GPT4o Mini and Claude 3 Haiku.
-From there I made an OpenAI Compatible API to make sure I can use it in other services.
+This is done by interacting with DuckDuckGo's AI chat functionality.
+Previously, this was achieved using the DuckDuckGo Python library, but the dependency has been removed.
+Now, the chat interactions are handled directly through HTTP requests instead.

 **Note:** I know it works with the Continue.dev VSCode extension and Ollama Open Web UI, have not tested it on anything else, so YMMV